Am I considered an international student?

 You can find more important dates on our Undergraduate Deadlines page.

 Are offers of admission binding in any way?

 An offer of admission is not binding, but we must receive a deposit to secure your place in the first-year class.
 Instructions for the deposit will be on your offer of admission.
 The deposit is due by May 1, and it is non-refundable after that date.

 I want transfer credit for my classes at a university outside of the United States.
 Will I receive transfer credit?

-Students who attended universities outside of the United States and wish to attend University of the Pacific must go through a four-step process, including a required transcript evaluation and official course descriptions.
-You can find details about the process at our International Coursework page.
-Please see Official Records of Study or contact the Office of Admission for more details.
+Students who attended universities outside of the United States and wish to attend the University of the Pacific must go through a four-step process, including a required transcript evaluation and official course descriptions.
+You can find details about the process on our International Coursework page.
+In addition, please see Official Records of Study or contact the Office of Admission for more details.

 Do you have scholarships for international students?

 The University of the Pacific does not offer full-ride, full cost, or full-tuition scholarships.
 Therefore, international students, with few exceptions, are expected to provide their own funding in addition to academic scholarships.

 Pacific does have scholarships for international students.
 The scholarship is awarded to international students with a GPA of 3.5 or higher/marks of 70-100/A and B grades.
 For more information, visit the International Student Scholarship page.

 International students can also apply for the University of the Pacific's Powell Scholarship.
 The Powell Scholarship requires a separate application due on Dec.
 1. For more information, visit the Powell Scholarship page.
 The Powell Scholarship is $43,000.